UditBhaskar19/ANCHOR_FREE_OBJECT_DETECTOR_FOR_CAMERA/README.md

 │   script2_gen_hyperparam.py                # aggregate and save the box offsets and its statistics inside the 'hyperparam' folder
 │   script3_train_model.ipynb                # notebook to train the model
 │   script4_inference_bdd.ipynb              # run inference on the bdd dataset images │   script4_inference_kitti.ipynb            # run inference on the kitti dataset images
+│   script5_compute_mAP_bdd.ipynb            # compute mean average precison (mAP) on the bdd dataset
-│   script5_compute_mAP_bdd.ipynb            # compute mean average precison (mAP) on the kitti dataset │   video_inference_bdd.py                   # run inference on the bdd dataset video │   video_inference_kitti.py                 # run inference on the kitti dataset frame sequence video │   write_detection_to_video_bdd.py          # run inference and save results as a video for bdd inside the 'video_inference' folder
+│   script5_compute_mAP_kitti.ipynb          # compute mean average precison (mAP) on the kitti dataset │   video_inference_bdd.py                   # run inference on the bdd dataset video │   video_inference_kitti.py                 # run inference on the kitti dataset frame sequence video │   write_detection_to_video_bdd.py          # run inference and save results as a video for bdd inside the 'video_inference' folder